-O-Fest, VU's orientation, is hands-down the best way to become familiar with uni life, in a fun and relaxed environment, according to final year Bachelor of Education (P-12) student Troy Flores.
+O-Fest, VU's orientation, is hands-down the best way to become familiar with uni life, in a fun and relaxed environment, according to recent Bachelor of Education (P-12) graduate Troy Flores.

 “O-Fest helped me the most.
 I got to know my teachers and I got a proper tour of the campus.
 After that, things didn’t seem so big anymore,” he says.